Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 The temple pictured above, across the valley from where I live is dedicated to the mother of Ghatokacha- Hidimbi.
 There is another smaller temple nearby, dedicated to Ghatokacha, himself.

 According to the Mahabharata, the Pandavas stayed for some time in the Kullu valley during their 14-year exile from their kingdom.
 Later, at the end of the Mahabharata, after they had renounced their kingdom and began to travel up into the Himalayas to Heaven, which was located 'geographically' near Kailash in modern day Tibet, they again went through this valley on their way over the Rohtang Pass.
-This story, along with that of Manu Rishi, are but a few more events from the ancient Puranas, that took place in this valley.
+This story, along with that of Manu Rishi, are but a few of the events from the ancient Puranas, that took place in this valley.

 View from my house up the Manalsu Valley in late September after snowfall in higher elevations